-A artists’ book by Clifton Meador
+An artists’ book by Clifton Meador

-Printed by offset Lithography, case bound book
+Printed by offset lithography, case-bound book

 Edition of 100

 Chartered in 1602, the Dutch East India company—or in Dutch, Vereenigde Oost Indische Compagnie, referred to as the VOC—was the first publicly traded corporation in the world.
-The VOC was established to commercialize the highly profitable spice and silk trade with India and the East Indies by spreading the risk incurred by individual ships attempting the long and perilous voyage to the east.
-The VOC aggregated the costs and then distributed the profits of many separate voyages, eventually creating a source of great wealth for its investors.
+The VOC was established to commercialize the highly profitable spice and silk trade with India and the East Indies by spreading the risk incurred by individual ships attempting the long and perilous voyage to the East.
+The VOC aggregated the costs and then distributed the profits (and the losses) of many separate voyages, eventually creating a source of immense wealth for its investors.
 The VOC became a multinational company-state, perhaps the largest commercial organization in history, with its own military forces, fortresses, and quasi-independent city-states across South Africa, India, and the East Indies.
-The VOC was able to independently wage war, coin money, negotiate treaties, establish colonies, enslave people, massacre Indigenous populations, and create spice monopolies by burning entire islands clear of spice plants.
+The VOC was able to independently wage war, coin money, negotiate treaties, establish colonies, enslave people, massacre Indigenous populations, and create spice monopolies by burning entire islands clear of any spice plants.

 Unseparated images from pages 76-77.
 This spread was printed in Pantone 801, Pantone 806, Pantone 810, and two different black inks.